 Q2: During the pregnancy with your youngest child, how many times did either a member of health facility staff, health volunteer or traditional birth assistant check your and your baby’s health?

 A2: once / twice/ three times / four times / five times / six times/ seven times/ eight times / does not remember

 Calculate the indicator’s value by dividing the number of respondents who attended at least four or more antenatal checks by the total number of interviewed respondents (exclude those who did not remember) and multiplying the result by 100.

-4) If you need to know whom exactly the respondent visited for antenatal care, you will have to ask about each visit individually (i.e. Whom did you see during the first visit? etc.).
-However, this should be assessed only if you interview mothers of children aged 0-12 months who are more likely to remember who they saw.
+4) If you need to know exactly who the respondent visited for antenatal care, you will have to ask about each visit individually (i.e. Who did you see during the first visit? etc.).
+However, this should be assessed only if you interview mothers of children aged 0 – 12 months who are more likely to remember who they saw.

 5) Consider assessing also when the first visit took place by asking: "How many months pregnant were you when you first received antenatal care for your pregnancy with your youngest child?"

 6) If you are interested in the gender dimension of accessing antenatal care, consider asking: During your pregnancy with your youngest child, did your partner ever come with you to an antenatal care visit?

 7) The indicator is based on UNICEF’s Multiple Indicator Cluster Survey (MICS) guidance.